premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. Close all the tabs except the **admin.microsoft.com** and then sign out from the admin center page and sign-in back again to reflect the permissions added for users faster.

-#### Task 2:  In this task you, as an eDiscovery Administrator (MOD admin is an eDiscovery administrator), will create a case to start using Core eDiscovery.
+#### Task 2:  In this task you, as an eDiscovery Administrator (ODL admin is an eDiscovery administrator), will create a case to start using Core eDiscovery.

 1. Open the Microsoft 365 admin center tab on your browser.